 This is what it should look like after 2 coatings.

 Just set it aside on a plate and start on the rest of your batch the same way.

 Here's a little tip - don't wash off all this gooey stuff from your fingers.
 It's going to provide a nice protective coating to your fingertips when you go to lay the chicken in the hot oil.

-By this time your oil should be nice and sizzling hot.
+By this time your oil or lard should be nice and sizzling hot.
 I always test it by dropping in a little pinch of flour.
 If it sizzles and spits you're good to go, if not wait a little longer.
+(Be patient because if you put it in before it's hot enough the coating will just soak up the oil and get soggy and fall off.)
 In the above picture it's sizzling and ready to fry.
 (For you technical types I tested the temp for you and it was around 325.)